North Korea says will stop nuclear tests, scrap test site

 The tests and escalating rhetoric between Trump and Kim raised fears of war until, in a New Year’s speech, the North Korean leader called for reduced military tensions.

-He later improved ties with South Korea and sent a delegation to the Winter Olympics in the South in February.
+He sent a delegation to the Winter Olympics in the South in February, leading to warmer ties with the South.

 Nam Sung-wook, professor of North Korean Studies at Korea University in Seoul, said it was “sensational” that Kim had personally declared plans to suspend nuclear development, but added that his remarks left a number of questions.